Asset recovery

-Asset recovery, also known as investment or resource recovery, is the process of maximizing the value of unused or end-of-life assets through effective reuse or divestment.
-While sometimes referred to in the context of a company undergoing liquidation, Asset recovery also can describe the process of liquidating excess inventory, refurbished items, and equipment returned at the end of a lease.
+Asset recovery, also known as investment recovery or resource recovery, is the process of maximizing the value of unused, excess, or end-of-life assets through reuse, redeployment, or divestment.
+Businesses often use it to manage surplus inventory, refurbished goods, or equipment returned after leases, and it’s also common during liquidation to sell off a company’s assets.

-Asset recovery can also refer to the task of recovery of assets that have been wrongfully taken either stolen, fraudulently misappropriated or otherwise disposed of to remove them from their rightful owner.
+Asset recovery can also refer to reclaiming assets wrongfully taken—such as those stolen, fraudulently misappropriated, or illegally removed—from their rightful owners.

 Asset recovery has three main elements—identification, redeployment, and divestment.
 Specialized asset recovery software may assist any of these steps.

 Identification

 Because unproductive assets cost money, it is important to classify them as such by investment recovery personnel.
 Later, a decision can be made whether to redeploy or divest.
 Surplus assets could be in any form, including fixed equipment, mobile equipment, buildings, or land.
 Idle or surplus assets can be either capital assets or non-capital surplus.